geraldneale/chia-nft-add_uris/README.md

 # chia-nft-add_uris
-Automated system of aggregating all NFTs in a "wallet" and updating the URIs in bulk.
+Automated system of bulk updating the URIs of NFTs in your "wallet".

-This works for me on my collection that I created using an NFT naming scheme that fits the program.
+This works for me on my NFT collection that I created using a naming scheme that fits the program.
 You will have to modify.
-Open sourcing it because I don't think there are other examples online how to do this.
+Open sourcing it because I don't think there are other examples online how to do this using RPC and/or CLI.

 Before and After Screenshots
 ----------------------------